-- They may want to work and try and take time yo figure out what they might like to do as an adult.
+- They may want to work and try and take time to figure out what they might like to do as an adult.

-- They may have decided to take to take a gap year to travel, volunteer, and learn more about the world around them.
+- They may have decided to take a gap year to travel, volunteer, and learn more about the world around them.

 - They may want to learn a trade and are trying to find the best way to do that.

 - They may have decided to join the military.

 - They may be making the choice to forgo a school far away in order to be close to home for a sick family member.